 Both of these examples (using an At-Risk report and using predictive analytics to determine likelihood of advancement or regression) use their own student data to identify correlated trends in student populations in order to attempt to act proactively rather than reactively.
 But remember that just because you have a lot of data, doesn’t mean that it is the right data to consider.

-The first blog post I ever wrote for SchoolStatus was titled “Top 4 Statistics Pitfalls and One Super Easy Solution” and the third pitfall was: assuming that a correlation exists without confirmation.
+The first article I ever wrote for SchoolStatus was titled “Top 4 Statistics Pitfalls and One Super Easy Solution” and the third pitfall was: assuming that a correlation exists without confirmation.
 It is easy to assume correlations exist because in our perception it seems obvious, but the data might tell a specific story if we analyze it.